freeCodeCamp/chapter/CONTRIBUTING.md

 - `npm run change-user foo@bar.com` (an _owner_ with full permissions)
 - `npm run change-user admin@of.chapter.one` (an _administrator_ of chapter 1)

-To experiment with different roles using the terminal, you can run these commands into your terminal:

-- `npm run change-user foo@bar.com` (an _owner_ with full permissions)
-- `npm run change-user admin@of.chapter.one` (an _administrator_ of chapter 1)

 </details>

 # Adding a New Feature